Reverse Repo

 Simple Clarification

 If a central bank sells government securities to a bank today and agrees to buy them back tomorrow at a slightly higher price, the bank is entering a reverse repo.
-The transaction temporarily absorbs liquidity until the securities are repurchased.
+The bank has provided cash, received securities as collateral, and will return those securities when the transaction matures.
+The operation temporarily absorbs liquidity until the securities are repurchased.

 FAQ